yellowdog/python-examples/README.md

 yd-remove --ids ydid:crt:D9C548:2a09093d-c74c-4bde-95d1-c576c6f03b13 ydid:imgfam:D9C548:4bc3cc57-1387-49a6-85d4-132bcf3a65fd
 ```

-### Resource Matching
+#### Resource Matching

 Resources match on **resource names** rather than on YellowDog IDs.
-This is done for flexibility and to allow the `yd-create` and `yd-remove` commands to be essentially stateless (i.e., we don't need to keep a local record of the YellowDog IDs of the resources created).
+This is done for flexibility and to allow the `yd-create` and `yd-remove` commands to be essentially stateless (that is, there is no need to keep a local record of the YellowDog IDs of the resources created).

-However, this means that **caution is required** when updating or removing resources, since resource matching is done using **only** the **name** of the resource -- i.e., the system-generated `ydid` IDs are not used.
+However, this means that **caution is required** when updating or removing resources, since resource matching is done using **only** the **name** of the resource, and **not** the system-generated unique `ydid` ID.
 This means that a resource with a given name could have been removed and replaced in Platform by some other means, and the resource specification(s) would still match it.

-## Resource Specification Definitions
+### Resource Specification Definitions

 The JSON specification used to define each type of resource can be found by inspecting the YellowDog Platform REST API documentation at https://docs.yellowdog.co/api.